melvyn9/agent-stack/README.md

 If you switch to a different model family (for example, from a text model to an image model), you’ll need to update the code so the JSON request matches that model’s API format.

+## Long-Term Memory with Mem0

+This system uses **Mem0** to provide long-term semantic memory for each user.
+Mem0 automatically:

+- extracts memory from conversations using an LLM
+- stores compact memory items (facts, preferences, traits)
+- embeds them using OpenAI embedding models
+- saves them in a vector database (Pinecone)
+- retrieves relevant memories during later queries

+### Requirements

+Mem0 requires:
+- `OPENAI_API_KEY` (for LLM-based memory extraction)
+- `PINECONE_API_KEY` (for vector storage)
+- network access to Pinecone's AWS region

+### Where Memory Is Stored
+Memories are saved inside a Pinecone collection named `cse291a`, using metadata:
+- `user_id`
+- `run_id` (session)
+- timestamps

+Each user’s memories are isolated from other users.

 ## 9. High-Level Architecture
 ```bash
                  ┌──────────────────────────────────────────────┐